BlyatBeauty/Terminal-Setup/Script/Tools/ChocoUpdate - README.txt

 2) Right-click on Task Scheduler Library and select Import Task
 3) Import ChocolateyUpdate.xml as a task.

+To manually set up Task Scheduler, just know that running .ps1 scripts in Task Scheduler is kinda janky.
+The command you run is PowerShell.exe and the location to the script (in "double quotes") is the location where you saved the chocoupdate.ps1 script

 However, you'll quickly come across an annoying quirk of Chocolatey - when it updates you get desktop icons for all those programs.
 If you find this annoying, read on.

 This PowerShell profile script is thanks to /u/JJenkx on Reddit.
 Original comment can be found at https://www.reddit.com/r/chocolatey/comments/s4jwtj/installers_creating_desktop_shortcuts/ipl9ivs/?context=3

-# save this to where "echo $profile" shows the profile location. create the file if not there
+# save this function to where "echo $profile" shows the profile location. create the file if not there (by typing in notepad $profile - you will have to run PowerShell as admin for this)

 function choco {
 $CHOCOEXE=$(Get-Command choco.exe).Path